Literary production and translation

 YOU CAN APPLY FOR GRANTS FOR:

 • Publication of literature in various formats translated from Danish.
 If you are applying for grants to cover both production and translation costs, you must apply in a single, combined application per work.
+You can only apply when you have acquired the rights to the work and signed a contract with the translator named in the application.

 YOU CANNOT APPLY FOR GRANTS FOR: